 And that’s it!
 My latest shipment of Chef’s Plate has been blogged about (in my February 22 shipment, I got the Flat Iron Steak, Salmon Tacos, and this Chicken Paillard).
 I wonder when the next time I will cook with Chef’s Plate again will be…

 If you want to try Chef’s Plate for yourself, you can!
-Go to their website and choose two meals and when you check out, input this referral code (#2mealsFromstenoodie) which will make your two meals of dishes FREE!
+Go to their website and choose two meals and when you check out, input this promo code (#freeplatesfromstenoodie) which will make your four plates of food FREE!
 Happy cooking! 🙂